EchoReturn/WA-TMM-CATA/README.md

 Top right -> Green "Code" Button -> Download Zip

-Copy the "TMMCustomSounds" folder from the zip and place it in the root of your wow installation directory.
+Extract the "TMMCustomSounds" folder from the downloaded zip file into the root of your wow installation directory.

-e.g. : `C:\Program Files (x86)\World of Warcraft\_classic_\TMMCustomSounds`
+e.g. : `C:\Program Files (x86)\World of Warcraft\_classic_\TMMCustomSounds\`

 Import the WA string below into the Wow WeakAura addon: